-- Higher ash content requires the ash drawer to be emptied more frequently. - Hardwoods require more air to burn properly. - Premium wood pellets produce the highest heat output. - Burning pellets longer than 1-1/2 inches (38mm) can cause an inconsistent fuel feed rate and/or missed ignitions.
+- Higher ash content requires the ash drawer to be emptied more frequently - Hardwoods require more air to burn properly - Premium wood pellets produce the highest heat output. - Burning pellets longer than 1-1/2 inches (38mm) can cause an inconsistent fuel feed rate and/or missed ignitions or feed jams.